Foundation Diet and Health

 Purchasing - Storage

-Avocados are often found in the range of large supermarket chains such as Coop , Migros , Denner , Volg , Spar , Aldi , Lidl , Billa , Rewe , Edeka or Hofer , occasionally in controlled organic quality (organic quality).
+Avocados are often found in the range of large supermarket chains such as Coop, Migros, Denner, Volg, Spar, Aldi, Lidl, Billa, Rewe, Edeka or Hofer, occasionally in controlled organic quality (organic quality).
 Avocados can also often be bought in organic supermarkets such as Denn's Biomarkt or Alnatura .
 Like many tropical fruits, avocados are in season almost all year round and are available in stores all year round.
 In South Africa and Kenya the season starts in March.
 Harvesting begins in Mexico in August, in Israel in October and in Spain from November to April/May.
 3.5

 Storage tips

 It is best to buy avocados when they are hard and let them ripen at home (this is also known as post-ripening).
 The reason for this is that many people press the skin when they buy an avocado to determine how hard it is, and the fruit then develops rotten spots.
-You should not press on it with your fingers, but visually check the area around the stem or feel the hardness there with very light pressure from your whole hand - or not, if you want to eat it the same day.
+You should not press on it with your fingers, but visually check the area around the stem or feel the hardness there with very light pressure from your whole hand - or no longer if you can eat it the same day.
 Whole avocados that are not yet ripe should be stored at room temperature.
 At least with the Hass variety, you can buy supplies for a maximum of three to four days.
 Sliced or halved avocados can be kept in a fresh food container in the refrigerator for 1-2 days.
 4 It is best to keep the half with the stone as this protects the flesh from oxidation, or sprinkle it with lemon juice.

 When is an avocado ripe?
 If the skin gives slightly when pressed against the stem, the avocado is ready to eat.
 It is better to assess the color under the stem than to do the pressure test, which causes discoloration and ultimately rotting of the flesh.
 If the stem can be easily removed and the color underneath is yellowish-green, the avocado is ripe.
-If it is brown, then the avocado is usually overripe.
+If it is brown, the avocado is usually overripe.
 4 In supermarkets, the stem is often removed and you can easily check this spot.
-You can also tell a ripe avocado by its smell.
-If the avocado smells sour, slightly chemical or even rancid, it is already spoiled.
+You can also tell if avocado is ripe by its smell.
+If the avocado smells sour, slightly chemical or even rancid, it is spoiled.
 With a little experience, you will learn.

 Ingredients - Nutritional values - Calories

 A raw avocado contains 160 kcal per 100 g.
-The carbohydrate content is 8.5 g/100g, of which 6.7 g are fiber and only 0.66 g are sugar.
+The carbohydrate content is 8.5 g/100g, of which 6.7 g arefiber and only 0.66 g are sugar.
 1

 How much protein does an avocado have?
 100 g of avocado contain 2 g of protein.
 This is quite low compared to other fresh foods such as edamame (11 g/100g) or corn on the cob (7.1 g).
 1

 At 15 g/100 g, the fat content of avocados is one of the highest of all known fruits and vegetables.
-It is comparable to coconut meat , which has a fat content of 33 g/100 g.
+It is comparable to coconut meat, which has a fat content of 33 g/100 g.
 1 Avocados do contain polyunsaturated fatty acids, but the fatty acid ratio is unfavourable at 15:1 (omega-6:omega-3 or LA:ALA).
 This means that the fruit contains more inflammatory omega-6 fatty acids (LA) than anti-inflammatory omega-3 (ALA).
 According to the Federal Office of Public Health ( FOPH ), the average value should not exceed 5:1 (LA:ALA).
 This can be corrected, for example, by eating pea muesli in the morning or by eating a diet rich in omega-3 thanks to linseed, chia seeds and walnuts.

-Does an avocado contain vitamin K or vitamin K 2 ?
-100 g contains 21 µg of vitamin K , which corresponds to 28% of the daily requirement.
-However, this is in the form of vitamin K 1 and not vitamin K 2 .
+Does an avocado contain vitamin K or vitamin K2 ?
+100 g contains 21 µg of vitamin K, which corresponds to 28% of the daily requirement.
+However, this is in the form of vitamin K1 and not vitamin K2 .
 Blackberries andblueberries have similar values (20 µg and 19 µg/100g respectively).
 If you want to eat more vitamin K, a salad combination withlettuce or romaine lettuce is worthwhile, both of which contain 102 µg/100g.
 1 Raw kale (705 µg/100g) and chard (830 µg/100g) have very high vitamin K values.
 This corresponds to 940% and 1107% of the recommended daily dose.
 1 The absorption rate is 20-70% (absorption rate of the vitamin in the body).
 Toxic properties of vitamin K from food are not known.
 2

 The potassium content is 485 mg/100g.
 This covers 24% of the daily requirement.
 Raw kale (491 mg/100g) and raw spinach (558 mg/100g) have similar values.
 Good sources of potassium are legumes and nuts, such as almonds (733 mg/100g) or chickpeas (718 mg/100g).
 1